Bangkok: Government

 The city of Bangkok is locally governed by the Bangkok Metropolitan Administration (BMA).
-Although its boundaries are at the provincial (changwat) level, unlike the other 76 provinces Bangkok is a special administrative area whose governor is directly elected to serve a four-year term.
-The governor, together with four appointed deputies, form the executive body, who implement policies through the BMA civil service headed by the Permanent Secretary for the BMA.
+Although its boundaries are at the provincial (changwat) level, unlike the other 76 provinces, Bangkok is a special administrative area whose governor is directly elected to serve a four-year term.
+The governor, together with four appointed deputies, forms the executive body, who implement policies through the BMA civil service headed by the Permanent Secretary for the BMA.
 In separate elections, each district elects one or more city councillors, who form the Bangkok Metropolitan Council.
-The council is the BMA's legislative body, and has power over municipal ordinances and the city's budget.
+The council is the BMA's legislative body and has power over municipal ordinances and the city's budget.
 The latest gubernatorial election took place on 22 May 2022 after an extended lapse following the 2014 Thai coup d'état, and was won by Chadchart Sittipunt.

 Bangkok is divided into fifty districts (khet, equivalent to amphoe in the other provinces), which are further subdivided into 180 sub-districts (khwaeng, equivalent to tambon).
 Each district is managed by a district director appointed by the governor.
 District councils, elected to four-year terms, serve as advisory bodies to their respective district directors.

 The BMA is divided into sixteen departments, each overseeing different aspects of the administration's responsibilities.
-Most of these responsibilities concern the city's infrastructure, and include city planning, building control, transportation, drainage, waste management and city beautification, as well as education, medical and rescue services.
+Most of these responsibilities concern the city's infrastructure, and include city planning, building control, transportation, drainage, waste management, and city beautification, as well as education, medical, and rescue services.
 Many of these services are provided jointly with other agencies.
 The BMA has the authority to implement local ordinances, although civil law enforcement falls under the jurisdiction of the Metropolitan Police Bureau.

+As the capital of Thailand, Bangkok is the seat of all branches of the national government.
+The Government House, Parliament House, and Supreme, Administrative, and Constitutional Courts are all in the city.
+Bangkok is the site of the Grand Palace and Dusit Palace, respectively the official and de facto residence of the king.
+Most government ministries also have headquarters and offices in the capital.

+Symbols

-The seal of the city shows Hindu god Indra riding in the clouds on Airavata, a divine white elephant known in Thai as Erawan.
+The city seal shows Hindu god Indra riding in the clouds on Airavata, a divine white elephant known in Thai as Erawan.
 In his hand Indra holds his weapon, the vajra.
-The seal is based on a painting done by Prince Naris.
+The seal is based on a painting done by Prince Naris, a brother of King Chulalongkorn.
 The tree symbol of Bangkok is Ficus benjamina.
+Giant barb (Catlocarpio siamensis) has been chosen as the aquatic animal of Bangkok.
 The official city slogan, adopted in 2012, reads:

-As the capital of Thailand, Bangkok is the seat of all branches of the national government.
-The Government House, Parliament House and Supreme, Administrative and Constitutional Courts are all in the city.
-Bangkok is the site of the Grand Palace and Dusit Palace, respectively the official and de facto residence of the king.
-Most government ministries also have headquarters and offices in the capital.